Your Guide to Subject Choices for QQI Level 6 Health Services Supervisory Management Skills (6M4978)

 The QQI Level 6 Major Award in Health Services Supervisory Management Skills is designed to prepare learners for leadership roles across health services.
 This qualification suits those seeking to upskill into supervisory roles (e.g. Team Leader, Supervisor, Manager) or progress to further education.

-✅ Mandatory Modules (30 Credits)
+✅ Mandatory Modules – Group 1 (60 Credits)

 • Conflict Management (6N2775) – 15 credits

 Conflict management is studied by healthcare supervisors and managers because conflict is inevitable in high-pressure environments where diverse professionals must work closely together, often under stressful conditions.
 In healthcare, unresolved conflict can negatively affect team dynamics, communication, staff morale, and ultimately patient care.
 By studying conflict management, supervisors and managers learn how to identify sources of conflict early, address issues constructively, and implement strategies to de-escalate tension and promote resolution.
 Effective conflict management also helps foster a culture of respect, accountability, and open communication, which is essential for a healthy work environment.
-Additionally, skilled conflict resolution supports better collaboration across multidisciplinary teams, ensuring that disagreements do not hinder patient outcomes or organizational efficiency.
+Additionally, skilled conflict resolution supports better collaboration across multidisciplinary teams, ensuring that disagreements do not hinder patient outcomes or organisational efficiency.

 • Supervisory Management (6N4329) – 15 credits